akn9050/Roles-and-Policies/ROLES.md

 **Microsoft.Storage/storageAccounts/supportsHttpsTrafficOnly** - Set to allow only https traffic to storage service.</br>
 **Microsoft.Storage/storageAccounts/networkAcls.virtualNetworkRules[*].id**	- Check whether Virtual Network Service Endpoint is enabled.</br>

+### Microsoft.Web/serverfarms

+**Microsoft.Web/serverfarms/sku.name** - Set the SKU name of App service plan.</br>

+### Microsoft.DocumentDB/databaseAccounts

+**Microsoft.DocumentDB/databaseAccounts/sku.name** - Set the SKU name of Cosmos DB.</br>

 ## An Example for ARM Policy
-Rbac file which permits the user to create a Virtual Machine, Network Security Group, Virtual Network, Public Ip Address and Network Interface card looks like as follows
+ARM Policy file which permits the user to create a Virtual Machine of specific size, all resources under Microsoft.Networks and Storage account- Standard_LRS looks like as follows:
 ````
 {
     "if": {